Skip to Content

 Citronella

-If you are going to try to use citronella in your yard to repel cats, place them in areas where animals are able to brush up against them which will cause the scent to be released.
+If you are going to try to use citronella in your yard to repel cats, place them in areas where animals are able to brush up against them, which will cause the scent to be released.

 Check the price of citronella at Planting Tree.

-Make sure you don’t give the citronella plants too much fertilizer because it will dilute the scent that you are trying to attract them with.
+Make sure you don’t give the citronella plants too much fertilizer, because, it will dilute the scent that you are trying to attract them with.

 2 – Coleus Canina

-This plant is not only an effective one for repelling cats, but it is also known as the Scaredy Cat Plant.
-Besides its name it comes with an additional bonus – it scares away dogs as well because of its offensive odor.
+This plant is not only an effective one for repelling cats, but, it is also known as the Scaredy Cat Plant.
+Besides its name, it comes with an additional bonus—it scares away dogs as well because of its offensive odor.

-The coleus Canina actually smells like strong urine.
+The Coleus Canina actually smells like strong urine.
 When the cats smell the pee smell, they steer clear of it and will go out of their way to avoid it.

 3 – Common Rue

-Also known as Ruta Graveolens, the common rue has an offensive odor ad a bitter taste, so it is a double threat when coming to cats.
+Also known as Ruta Graveolens, the common rue has an offensive odor and a bitter taste, so it is a double threat when it comes to cats.
+Please note that it can be poisonous for children, so be careful where you plant it.

 This plant is part of the family of evergreen shrubs.
-It can be poisonous for children, so be careful where you plant it.
-It can thrive in sunny areas or in partial shade.
+Thus, it can thrive in sunny areas or in partial shade.
+Wherever you plant it, you need to make sure you give it plenty of room for drainage.

-Just make sure you give it plenty of room for drainage.
-The common rue plants do not reach heights past about three feet or so and they do not get very wide either.
+The common rue plants do not reach heights past about three feet or so, and they do not get very wide either.

 4 – Catnip